policy Nepotism modified Wed Oct 12 2022 10:03:25 GMT-0400 (Eastern Daylight Time)

 - Be resubmitted prior to any changes in reporting relationships for the affected employee.

-The Chief Human Resources Officer is responsible for approving The Nepotism Management Plan.
+The VP for Risk, Audit, and Compliance, or designee is responsible for approving the Nepotism Management Plan.

-University of Louisville Board of Trustees; Associate Vice President for Human Resources
+University of Louisville Board of Trustees; Vice President for Risk, Audit, and Compliance

 RESPONSIBLE UNIVERSITY DEPARTMENT/DIVISION